 Bell’s Palsy is not a stroke.

 Although quite frightening to the patient, Bell’s Palsy is not a stroke, but is due to the weakness or temporary paralysis on one side only, of one of the twelve cranial nerves, specifically the seventh cranial nerve which also is known as the facial nerve.
 Therefore, the condition is sometimes referred to as facial nerve palsy as a result of nerve damage to that particular facial nerve.
-The paralysis occurs to the face.
-It is one of the most common disorders of the cranial nerves.
+The paralysis occurs to the face and it is one of the most common disorders of the cranial nerves.
 It usually develops a couple of weeks after you have a cold or an eye or ear infection.
 Most researchers believe that it is initiated by a viral infection, specifically the herpes virus.
 And for most people, the condition is only temporary.
 A very few have some of the symptoms for life, although they may show remarkable improvement.
 It does not affect any other part of the body and is somewhat common, affecting approximately .02% of the population.
-Bell’s Palsy is not gender specific, effects teenagers up to 60 year-olds, and only affects the facial muscles and nerves.
+Bell’s Palsy is not gender specific, effects teenagers and up to 60 year-olds, and only affects the facial muscles and nerves.
 The true cause of Bell’s Palsy is unknown.
-A stroke has more wide-spread affects and is much more permanent.
+A stroke has more wide-spread effects and is much more permanent.
 A stroke usually results in numbness, weakness, and tingling in the arms and legs.
 Bell’s Palsy does not, but it does cause facial muscle weakness.

 The facial nerves control many facial functions such as blinking the eyes, tear production, saliva flow on the affected side of the mouth, taste, smiling, and sometimes hearing.
 One side of the mouth usually droops but improves with time and dryness of the eyes may occur.
 Salivary flow may be affected and the patient may experience difficulty with facial expressions due to facial nerve weakness.

 The taste buds on that side may be temporarily deficient and sounds may seem louder in one ear.

 Life Member of American Dental Association, Emeritus Fellow of Academy of General Dentistry, American Association of Implant Dentists